-5.2.5 1 Disciplinary proceedings
+5.2.5 1 Disciplinary proceeding

 The ultimate outcome of disciplinary proceedings may involve a person(s) receiving written warnings or the termination of their services.
-All disciplinary proceedings will Page 14 of 16 take place in accordance with the procedures as set out in the entity disciplinary procedures.
+All disciplinary proceedings will take place in accordance with the procedures set out in the entity disciplinary procedures.